azasypkin/frunze-api/README.md

 To setup database please follow the instructions from [Frunze repository](https://github.com/azasypkin/frunze/blob/master/README.md#database).

+### Bill of Materials API

+To estimate the price of your project, we should gather real-time offers for every project hardware component from the distributors (DigiKey, Mouser etc.) and we leverage [Octopart](https://octopart.com/) for that.
+That means you should supply `--bom-api-key xxxxxx` command line argument with the proper [Octopart API Key](https://octopart.com/api/home).

+### Schematic Export API

+To locally deploy Schematic Export API please follow the instructions from [Frunze repository](https://github.com/azasypkin/frunze/blob/master/README.md#frunze).

 ### Run Server

 Run development API server with (localhost:8009 by default):